padok-team/burrito/docs/guides/iac-drift-detection.md

 kubectl apply -f https://raw.githubusercontent.com/padok-team/burrito/main/docs/examples/terraform-repository.yaml
 ```

-Here is the content of the `TerraformRepository` resource that you have created
+Here is the content of the `TerraformRepository` resource that you have created.
+It references the GitHub repository containing the Terraform code.
+It also specifies that the IaC is Terraform code (as opposed to OpenTofu code).
+This setting will propagate to all layers linked to this repository by default, but can be overridden at the layer level.

 ```yaml
 apiVersion: config.terraform.padok.cloud/v1alpha1